CEO Blog Entry (Aug 30, 2019)

 Dear Content Creator,

 Once upon a time I was a struggling recording artist with the dream of writing a hit song—and hear it on the radio, even make a living at music.
-This was before the music industry changed by Steve Jobs and his crew with the iPod and iTunes distribution through proprietary hardware (for the ultimate good of artist meritocracy).
+This was before the music industry changed when Steve Jobs and his crew created the iPod with iTunes distribution through proprietary hardware (for the ultimate good of artist meritocracy).
 While staying up half the night passionately writing songs I was leading a double life doing Mergers and Acquisitions work on Wall Street.

 Back when Apple announced the iPhone, I knew a tornado of opportunity was coming, and it was big.
 My brain was blazing a trail that was either going to be the death of me — from Massive Rabbit Hole Burnout by choosing the wrong iOT space — or I was going to help advance content creation beyond my wildest expectations in a world of YouTube content out-competing network content video consumption.

 After writing down thirty ideas for a business and skimming it daily for a week, I saw it clearly — the iPhone was missing three things to enable a content creator the ability to make broadcast quality content from home without spending a fortune at an analogue recording studio.
 The iPhone was a supercomputing television camera, and in order for it to be a broadcast quality television studio that could compete with network content, it only needed pro audio, pro lights, and perfect HD background replacement.
 I quickly discovered Chroma key was a hard, expensive process only available to professionals with time and a budget.

 That last one was a bitch.
 I needed to come up with live, push-button perfect Chroma key and remove the whole post-production step altogether.